mateuszbaransanok/BubbleCV/README.md

 - Easy Extensibility – You have the option to upload your own [resources](resources/), such as icons, to further personalize your CV and make it unique to your style.

-- Configurable Colors – The bubbles and icons in the template can be easily changed with a single line of code.
+- Configurable Colors – The bubbles in the template can be easily changed with a single line of code.
 By adjusting the RGB color parameters, you can customize the appearance to suit your preferences.

 - Functionalities for Content Management – The template provides functions that facilitate the easy addition of features and the management of content, ensuring a seamless CV creation process.